 Below: 1st photo - The achenes with the long curved style still attached.
 [Photo ©Steve Hurst, USDA-NRCS Plants Database.]
 2nd photo - For comparison - Western Blue Virgin's Bower - the only other wild Clematis found in Minnesota [Photo ©Emmett J. Judziewitz, Wisconsin Flora.]

 Notes: Eloise Butler's records show that she collected plants of this species on Sept.
 17, 1907 in Minneapolis on 4th Ave. between 24 and 25th Street.
-On July 11, 1911 she noted that it was also already growing in the Garden.
+On July 11, 1911 she noted that it was also already growing in the Garden, but added plants in 1916 also.
 It is listed on Martha Crone's 1951 census of Garden plants.
 In 1938 Martha Crone recorded in her log that the plant bloomed on May 2nd, and May 9 in 1939, which must be close to a record early bloom dates.
 She planted it in 1947 and 1949 when she developed the Upland Garden.
 It is found widely across Minnesota but not in all counties.
 It is the most widespread of the three wild Clematis in the Eastern half of the United States, it's range extending as far west as the Dakotas, Nebraska and Kansas.
 Of these three, two are present in Minnesota, this one and "Purple Virgin's Bower" or also called "Western Blue Virgin's Bower", C. occidentalis, which was originally planted in the Garden by Eloise Butler in 1913 but is no longer extant and is actually quite rare in Minnesota.

 Read Dora Reed Goodale's poem on The Wild Clematis.